 You may be asked to track (or monitor) their thoughts, feelings and behaviours.
 By writing down this information, you may become more aware of how you evaluate your experience and the consequences of these evaluations.

 Once these evaluations are identified, you may be assisted to gather evidence against these evaluations.
 This is then used to get an alternative view of the situation, thought or feeling.
 This process is called cognitive restructuring.

 Through cognitive restructuring, people often conclude that their evaluations or interpretations of situations are not entirely accurate.
-They may also realize that, although thoughts often feel true, they are rarely based in fact.
+They may also realise that, although thoughts often feel true, they are rarely based in fact.

-For example, the person who fears spiders may realize that it is actually quite rare for spiders to bite you and, in fact, many spiders are not dangerous.
-This realization will lead to lower levels of anxiety.
-In addition, by realizing that spiders are not really as dangerous as once thought, the person may be less likely to avoid situations, such as the picnic.
+For example, the person who fears spiders may realise that it is actually quite rare for spiders to bite you and, in fact, many spiders are not dangerous.
+This realisation will lead to lower levels of anxiety.
+In addition, by realising that spiders are not really as dangerous as once thought, the person may be less likely to avoid situations, such as the picnic.